imba/imba.io/content/language.md

 ### Implicit Self

-To understand Imba, you have to understand the concept of implicit self.
-A lone (lowercase) identifier will always be treated as an accessor on `self` unless a variable of the same name exists in the current scope or any of the outer scopes.
+Imba uses the concept of implicit self.
+A lone, lowercase identifier will always be treated as an accessor on `self` unless a variable of the same name exists in the current scope or any of the outer scopes.

 ```imba
 const scale = 1